-The purpose and main methods of contraception are explained as part of the Health Education, PSHEE and Science courses, as well as information as to where contraception advice is available.
-The moral and ethical issues concerning contraception are discussed as part of the Theology syllabus.
-Whilst we must recognise that the teaching of other Christian churches differs from our own and that this is a matter for personal conscience, any discussion about the use of contraception will be placed firmly in the context of the Roman Catholic Church.
+The purpose and main methods of contraception are explained as part of the Health Education, PSHE and Science courses, as well as information as to where discreet contraception advice for individuals is available, both in and out of school.
+Moral and ethical issues concerning contraception are discussed as part of the Theology syllabus.
+Whilst we recognise that the teaching of other Christian churches differs from our own and that this is a matter for personal conscience, discussion about the use of contraception will be placed within the context of the Roman Catholic Church.